 6.3.
 Does special dismissal protection apply where dismissals are to be implemented following or in connection with a business transfer?

-There are no specific procedural requirements relating to dismissals following a business transfer, other than the requirement to give minimum notice and any end-of-service gratuity.
+There are no specific procedural requirements relating to dismissals following a business transfer, other than the requirement to give minimum notice.

 6.4.
 Are employees entitled to a minimum severance payment on dismissal for redundancy or economic grounds?